wjq990112/jsdocs2markdown/README.md

 # jsxdocgen

-A universal tools to generate components document from component file.
+A universal tool for generating component documentation from component files.

 ## Features